iamshadmirza/TheNextBigWriter/GitHub/Confusing Terms in the Git Terminology.md

 ## Confusing Terms in the Git Terminology

 Git and GitHub are at the core of open source in today's scenario.
 However, there are a lot of confusing terms that often seem similar yet can have conflicting meanings and uses.
-Let's eradicate these confusing terms by decoding their underlying meanings and sense.
+Let's eradicate these confusing terms by decoding their underlying meanings.

+**NOTE**: *This is not a beginner tutorial, the article expects some knowledge of Git and GitHub.*

 - ### Origin and Upstream

 From Git Documentation:
-> When a repo is cloned, it has a default remote called origin that points to your fork on GitHub, not the original repo it was forked from.
+> When you fork a repo and clone it locally, then their is a default remote called origin that points to your fork on GitHub, not the original repo it was forked from.

 >To keep track of the original repo, you need to add another remote named upstream